- Spinal Anatomy

-- Cervical (C1-C7 vertebrae) – located at the top of the spine, these smaller, more flexible vertebrae encase the brain stem, support the head, and allow for head and neck movement
+- Cervical (C1 to C7 vertebrae) – located at the top of the spine, these smaller, more flexible vertebrae encase the brain stem, support the head and allow for head and neck movement

-- Thoracic (T1-T12 vertebrae) – located in the midsection, these larger, less-flexible vertebrae serve as anchors for the ribs and as skeletal support for the body
+- Thoracic (T1 to T12 vertebrae) – located in the midsection, these larger, less flexible vertebrae serve as anchors for the ribs and as skeletal support for the body

-- Lumbar (L1-L5 vertebrae) – located in the lower back, these largest of the vertebrae support much of the body’s weight and allow for bending at the waist and trunk rotation
+- Lumbar (L1 to L5 vertebrae) – located in the lower back, these largest of the vertebrae support much of the body’s weight and allow for bending at the waist and trunk rotation